 It is important for individuals to be aware of the risks associated with general factors (such as their race, gender or age), as well as understand how their lifestyle choices increase or decrease the risk of developing the disease.

 The National Comprehensive Cancer Center suggests that individuals that are at high-risk of developing liver cancer are recommended to get blood tests and ultrasounds examinations every 6 to 12 months.

 Common liver cancer causes & risk factors include:

 Age: In the U.S., liver cancer occurs most frequently in individuals over the age of 60.
 The average on-set age for liver cancer is 63 5.

-Race/Ethnicity: In the U.S., Asian Americans and Pacific Islanders are at the highest risk of liver cancer.
-These groups are followed by American Indians/Alaska Natives, Hispanics/Latinos, African Americans, and Caucasians.
+Race/Ethnicity: In the U.S., Hispanics/Latinos are at the highest risk of liver cancer.
+These groups are followed by Asian/Pacific Islanders, African Americans, American Indians/Alaska Natives, and Caucasians 6.